CompArchFA16/Lab3/asmtest/README.md

 Instructions used outside basic required subset?

-None.
-The instructions used are only lw, sw, add, addi, bne, and la.
+We used addi and la, which are add immediate and load address, respectively.
+The instructions used overall were lw, sw, add, addi, bne, and la.

 Submit the test program and README by submitting a pull request to the main course repository.
 Code should be in `/asmtest/<your-team-name>/` (you may use subfolders if you submit multiple tests).